Corporate finance: Working capital management

-Managing the corporation's working capital position to sustain ongoing business operations is referred to as working capital management.
-These involve managing the relationship between a firm's short-term assets and its short-term liabilities.
+Managing the corporation's working capital position so as to sustain ongoing business operations is referred to as working capital management.

+This entails, essentially, managing the relationship between a firm's short-term assets and its short-term liabilities, conscious of various considerations.

-In general this is as follows: As above, the goal of Corporate Finance is the maximization of firm value.
+Here, as above, the goal of Corporate Finance is the maximization of firm value.
 In the context of long term, capital budgeting, firm value is enhanced through appropriately selecting and funding NPV positive investments.
 These investments, in turn, have implications in terms of cash flow and cost of capital.

 The goal of Working Capital (i.e. short term) management is therefore to ensure that the firm is able to operate, and that it has sufficient cash flow to service long-term debt, and to satisfy both maturing short-term debt and upcoming operational expenses.
 In so doing, firm value is enhanced when, and if, the return on capital exceeds the cost of capital; See Economic value added (EVA).
-Managing short term finance and long term finance is one task of a modern CFO.
+Managing short term finance along with long term finance is therefore one task of a modern CFO.